 Arkansas State University (ASU) — MS in Education

-Arkansas State University offers an affordable, fully online Master of Science (MS) in Education designed for licensed teachers aiming to become reading specialists or enhance their literacy instruction.
-The 30-credit program follows an accelerated, seven-week course format, allowing completion in as little as 12 months.
-Practicum experiences are completed locally—no on-campus residency required.
+Arkansas State University offers a fully online MS in Education for licensed teachers who want to become reading specialists or strengthen literacy instruction.
+The program uses accelerated 7-week courses, allowing completion in as little as 12 months.
+Practicum work is completed locally, with no campus visits required.

 Mode: Online